Introduction

 - Protocol Buffers compiler 2.6 or above.
 Make sure that Protocol Buffers compiler is included in your

-. - Maven 3.x
+PATH. - Maven 3.x

-Once you check out the source and have all the required software installed on the system, change directory to cdb2jdbc under comdb2 source and type mvn clean install
+Once you check out the source and have all the required software installed on the system, change directory to cdb2jdbc under comdb2 source and type mvn clean install.

 cd cdb2jdbc